-- 2-4 months: During these months you can hand your baby a small rattle and see your son hold it for a small amount of time, observe the object and even mouth it.
+- 2-4 months: During these months you can hand your baby a small rattle and see her hold it for a small amount of time, observe the object and even mouth it.
 Small colorful rattles are best for this stage.

 - 5-7 months: During these months, banging toys will start.
 This stage is all about exploring the effect a toy makes when it hits another.
-Your little one might bang the toy with his hands or even discover that something occurs when he bangs the toy against another.
+Your little one might bang the toy with her hands or even discover that something occurs when she bangs the toy against another.
 Noisy objects can be very attractive at this stage.

 - 7-9 months: Fine motor skills are beginning to develop so anything that can be torn or crumpled will be fascinating for your baby.
-Take out some old magazines or roll out the toilet paper and have fun with your son while he develops the important milestone of finger dexterity.
+Take out some old magazines or roll out the toilet paper and have fun with your daughter while she develops the important milestone of finger dexterity.

 - 6-11 months: The milestone of rolling or sliding a toy develops during these months.
 It’s time to fill your home with colorful and soft balls or big toy cars.